oracle-livelabs/pts/orcl-dbcs-19c/introduction/introduction.md

 ### Objectives

 In this workshop you will:
-* Provision Oracle Cloud Infrastructure (OCI) resources
+* Provision OCI resources
-* Perform application data management and administration
+* Prepare for application data
-* Manage performance, scalability and elasticity
+* Manage database service
-* Use Oracle Base Database Service backup & recovery
+* Back up and recover your data
-* Deploy Data Guard physical standby database
+* Deploy disaster recovery
-* Apply Oracle Base Database Service patches and updates
+* Patch and update components
-* Learn Oracle Database Command Line Interface (DBCLI)
+* Use command line interface

 ### Prerequisites